tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/使用问题_intl.md

 Each table defines a sub-table factor.
 If no sub-table is defined, the sub-table factor defaults to the primary key.
 Tcaproxy (access layer) selects the corresponding tcapsvr (storage layer) according to hash (sub-table factor) %1w, so the dispersion of the sub-table factor needs to be high.

 ### What is the maximum size of a single table in TcaplusDB?
 What is the limit on the number of records?
-A single table can be subdivided into 10,000 data shardings, each data sharding is 256 GB, that is, the total size of a single table is 10,000 * 256 GB.
+A single table can be subdivided into 10,000 data shard, each data shard is 256 GB, that is, the total size of a single table is 10,000 * 256 GB.
 A single table has no limit on the number of records, and the number of records in a single table is related to the size of a single record.

 ### Does tcaplus_client support the display of secondary fields and above?
 Yes.
 You may execute help select to see how select * into a.xml is used.